 Alibi Room (85 Pike St #410, Seattle)

-Located in Pike Place Market, the Alibi Room is a hip hideaway and cafe serving a menu of mostly thin-crust pizzas with classic and creative toppings.
+Located in Pike Place Market, the Alibi Room is a fashion haven and bar serving a menu of mostly thin-crust pizzas with classic and creative toppings.
 A popular shop during the day and a party spot at night.

 Owned by a group of filmmakers, the club works to support independent films and their creators by encouraging artistic dialogue between patrons and making their scripts available to the public.
 If that's a bit too much for you, dance to the DJ's medley beats or enjoy a signature vodka drink.
 There's also the occasional live music, along with an excellent wine list and delicious appetizers.
 Overall, a great option for hanging out with friends in Seattle.